 Chemical engineering technician

-Chemical engineering technicians work with chemical engineers to research, develop and manufacture products like plastics, medicines, foods, textiles and fuel.
+Chemical engineering technicians help chemical engineers to research, develop and manufacture plastics, medicines, foods, textiles and fuel.

 1. Entry requirementsYou'll usually need to complete a college course in chemistry or engineering and then apply to a company for a trainee position.